Hide and Shriek

 Hide and Shriek is a 1938 Our Gang short film directed by Gordon Douglas.
 It was the 168th Our Gang entry in the series, and the last to involve series creator Hal Roach.

+The film is a comedy mystery, about a private detective investigating a case about stolen candy.
+The detective and his two assistants follow two suspects into an amusement park.
+The trio are trapped in haunted house attraction, and are scared by the fake ghosts and monsters of the attraction.

 Plot

 Opening his own detective agency, Alfalfa dons a deerstalker cap and rechristens himself "X-10, Sooper Sleuth."
 His first assignment: to find out who stole a box of candy from Darla.
 Suspecting that Leonard and Junior are the alleged culprits, Alfalfa and his chief (and only) operatives Buckwheat and Porky put a tail on the two youngsters.
 Unfortunately, the three junior gumshoes are sidetracked to a seaside amusement pier, where they find themselves trapped in a haunted house attraction.

-Darla eventually discovers her candy was right where she left it- in her doll carriage.
-But it's too late: scared out of their wits by various ersatz ghosts, monsters and spooky moans and groans, our heroes vow to give up the detective business forever (as Alfalfa's "Out of Bizzness" sign on the door notes).
+Darla eventually discovers her candy was right where she left it—in her doll carriage.
+But it is too late: scared out of their wits by various ersatz ghosts, monsters and spooky moans and groans, the trio vow to give up the detective business forever (as Alfalfa's "Out of Bizzness" sign on the door notes).